mizadri/big-data/README.md

 # Info

-Implementation in python of different machine learning algorithms, plus a python program to query a MongoDB database.
+Implementation in python of different machine learning algorithms:

 - Classification tree (ID3).
 - Complete Index (data compression: variable-bytes, elias-gamma or elias-delta).
 - Vectorial Index.
 - Naive Bayes.

+Some more data handling exercises in mongoDB, pySpark to analyse the feeling from different classics of literature, parse logs from a server and some more basic data wrangling exercises.